smXplorer/AlliGator/docs/source/alligator-settings-window.rst

   dataset and *n* is an integer incremented to avoid overwriting previous files.
   *xxx* is the file extension corresponding to the *Saved Displayed Image File Format* defined in the :ref:`alligator-settings-miscellaneous` Settings panel.
-- *Phasor SDV Options*: used in case an estimate of the shotnoise contribution to the phasor (and average lifetime) standard deviation needs to be estimated.
+- *Phasor SDV Options*: used in case an estimate of the shot noise contribution to the phasor (and average lifetime) standard deviation needs to be estimated.

     + *Compute Estimated SDV*: turns the option on or off.